apache/couchdb-documentation/src/intro/security.rst

     {"ok":true,"name":"jan","roles":[]}

 Hooray!
-You may wonder why this was so complex - we need to retrieve user's document,  add a special field to it, post it back - where is that one big button that changes the password without worrying about the document's content?
+You may wonder why this was so complex - we need to retrieve user's document, add a special field to it, and post it back.
+Where is that one big button that changes the password without worrying about the document's content?
-Actually, :ref:`Futon <intro/futon>` has one such thing at the bottom right corner if are logged in.
-Using that will hide all the implementation details described above and keep it real simple for you.
+Actually, :ref:`Futon <intro/futon>` has one such thing at the bottom right corner if you are logged in.
+Using that will hide all the implementation details described above and keep it really simple for you.

 .. note::
     There is no password confirmation for API request: you should implement it